More Diagnoses, Please

 My Own (Undiagnosed) Experience

-• I remember shaking so violently I thought I might die.
+• I remember shaking so violently from the anesthesia I thought I might die.

 • I remember the awkward, inconsistent sensation of nursing that made me cringe.